-2022 has been a positive year considering the reduction or stabilisation of most of the accident indicators, such as the number of occurrences, ships lost, fatalities or injuries.
-After traffic reduction in 2020, due to COVID pandemic, traffic increased in 2021 and cruise ships and ferries activities started again, reaching pre-COVID levels in 2022.
+2021 appeared to have been a positive year considering the reduction and stabilisation of most of the indicators, such as the number of occurrences, ships lost, fatalities or injuries.
+After traffic reduction in 2020, due to COVID pandemic, traffic increased in 2021 and cruise ships and ferries activities started again, but pre-COVID levels were not reached.